 - Facilities and Food: How are campers bunked and what are the bathroom facilities like?
 How does the camp accommodate fussy eaters or food allergies?

-- Health & Wellness: How does the camp handle medical issues and manage camper medications?
+- Health and Wellness: How does the camp handle medical issues and manage camper medications?
 What about special needs?
 Are there healthcare professionals on-site and where is the closest medical facility?
 How is homesickness handled?
 What is the camp’s stance on behavior management?

-- Activities and Program Goals: How does the camp assign campers their activities – for instance, is it free-choice or do they receive a structured schedule as a group or individuals?
+- Activities and Program Goals: How does the camp assign campers their activities: is it free-choice or do they receive a structured schedule as a group or individuals?
 Which is better for your child?
 How does the camp structure free time into a typical day?

 - Communication: How can you stay in touch with your child during camp?
 Does the camp allow electronics or is it technology-free?

 6. Pay them a visit

 For a nervous camper (or parent!) there is nothing better than visiting the camp to ease any anxieties.
 Many camps have open house days where first-time camper families can meet staff, see the facilities, and ask questions.
 Some camps also offer private tours just for you and your family.

 There’s a camp to suit every child.

-To sum up, choosing a summer camp takes time to research, but it’s worth it for the many benefits of camp!
-When you consider the fact that over 14 million people attend camps annually in the United States alone, it certainly becomes easy to recognize that there must be something special and beneficial about the experience.
+Choosing a summer camp takes time to research, but it’s worth it!
+With over 14 million people attending camps annually in the United States alone, there is certainly something about the experience.
 We call it the magic of camp!